About amanda gordon - counsellor

 I have a long-standing passion for art and craft.
 Painting expressive landscapes and creating handmade pieces allows me to explore creativity and enjoy the meditative process of shaping something from raw materials.

-These activities support my own wellbeing and reflect the values I bring into my counselling work — presence, creativity, reflection, and balance.
+These activities support my own wellbeing and reflect the values I bring into my counselling work — presence, creativity, reflection, compassion, and balance.

 Qualifications and Certifications